openedx/frontend-base/docs/decisions/0004-frontend-library-migration-to-frontend-base.md

 These folders should not, generally, conflict with the folders of the other libraries, and so can stay in place.
 We have moved `lib` to `cli` and `config` to reduce ambiguity as other libraries are added.

 The `example` sub-folder is problematic, as all of the other libraries contain their own `example` folders.  `frontend-build`'s example app has been moved to `test-app`.
+Other `example` apps will be merged into `test-app`.

 The other libraries all contain `src` folders.
 We will move each library to a sub-folder as it's added: